CHRIST IN WINTER: Reflections on Faith for the Years of Winter… ©

-It’s important for a new pastor to get to know all our church members as soon as possible, and older folks are easier to find, so they are usually the ones we get to know first.
-So I called on an older lady, a bit older than I am now, when I arrived at a new church.
+I called on an older lady, a bit older than I am now, when I arrived at a new church.
+It’s important to get to know all your members as soon as possible, and older folks are easier to find, so they are usually the ones we get to know first.
 She was a recent widow and told me of how helpful her daughter, her only child, had been to her in her newly-widowed period.
 “But you never know how a child will finally turn out,” she said, shaking her head a bit.

-I later learned that the daughter was 53 years old and a professor.
-But her mother wasn’t sure how she would turn out!
-[I understand that better now that my children are that age.]
+I later learned that the daughter was 53 years old and a professor of English!
+But her mother wasn’t sure how she would turn out.
+[I understand that better now that my children are approaching that age.]

 Jesus says, “Be perfect, even as your heavenly father is perfect.”
 [Mt 5:48] God is not perfect as measured against some outside standard of moral or intellectual perfection.
 God IS the standard by which perfection is measured.
 Whatever God is, that is perfection.
 God is perfect because God is always true to the divine identity.